Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries: Materials and methods

+With this setup, we realise the Rice-Mele model in the tight-binding limit~\cite{walter_quantization_2023}.
+The model is characterised by three numbers: the offset energy $\Delta$ between the two sites of a unit cell, the nearest-neighbour tunneling $t$ (averaged over one pump cycle), and the bond dimerisation $\delta$ which gives half the difference between the inter- and intra-dimer tunnellings.

+The Rice-Mele parameters (Table~\ref{tbl:rm_params}) are determined by evaluating maximally localised Wannier states, which form a basis spanning the solution space of the single-particle Hamiltonian described by potential Eqn.~\ref{eqn:potential}.
+Through overlap integrals of these Wannier states, one can obtain the Hubbard tunnelling elements, on-site energies, and interactions $U$~\cite{uehlinger_artificial_2013}.
+The relative phase $\varphi(\tau)$ between the interfering ($V_{\text{Xint}}$) and non-interfering ($V_{\text{X}}$) lattices controls their position (and amplitude) with respect to each other.
+A linear ramp of $\varphi(\tau)$ modulates $\Delta$ and $\delta$ periodically in time, which can be depicted as a closed (approximately elliptical) trajectory in the $\Delta$-$\delta$ parameter space (see also Fig. \ref{fig:1}A in the main text).
+In the adiabatic limit, a Thouless pump with quantised transport can be realised.
+Here, the atomic displacement is given by the number of revolutions around the origin of the $\Delta$-$\delta$ plane.

-\subsection{Mapping a 1D Thouless pump to a 2D Hofstadter Model with quantum Hall response}
+\subsection{Mapping a 1D Thouless pump to a 2D Hofstadter model with quantum Hall response}

-A 1D Thouless pump with a period of $T$, as realised in our experiment, can be mapped to a 2D topological tight-binding (HHH) model with an applied electric field $E = \frac{2 \pi \hbar}{qT}$ where $q$ can be thought of as a fictitious charge of netural atoms.
-Due to the topological bandstructure, this electric field leads to a transverse current $I_{\rm{trans}}=\frac{q}{T}$ of one atom per period, when considering a fully occupied band.
-The 2D model therefore has a quantised transverse conductance $\sigma _{\rm{trans}} = I_{\rm{trans}}/E = \frac{q^2}{2 \pi \hbar}$ analogous to the Hall conductance in the Quantum Hall Effect (QHE).
+A 1D Thouless pump with a period of $T$, as realised in our experiment, can be mapped to a 2D topological tight-binding Harper-Hofstadter-Hatsugai (HHH) model with an applied electric field $E = \frac{2 \pi \hbar}{qbT}$ where $q$ can be thought of as a fictitious charge of netural atoms and $b$ represents the lattice constant along the synthetic direction of the electric field.
+Due to the topological bandstructure, this electric field leads to a transverse current with current density $j_{\rm{trans}}=\frac{q}{bT}$ when considering a fully occupied band.
+The 2D model therefore has a quantised transverse conductance $\sigma _{\rm{trans}} = j_{\rm{trans}}/E = \frac{q^2}{2 \pi \hbar}$ analogous to the Hall conductance in the Quantum Hall Effect (QHE).

 The time-periodicity of the Hamiltonian in Eq.~\ref{eqn:RM} with ${\hat{H}(\tau) = \hat{H}(\tau + T)}$ allows us to use Floquet's theorem.
 Solutions of the time-dependent Schrödinger equation

 can thus be written as